The Perfect Stick

-Crocodiles have at least one design flaw.
+Crocodiles have a design flaw.

 I’d arrive back at the house temporarily reborn.